 Most successful authors today take advantage of their most popular older posts.
 The first short report I gave away was actually a collection of some of my well-received blog posts.

 If you want to repurpose a case study into a valuable short report or ebook, you can follow these four steps:

 i).
-Download OpenOffice: OpenOffice is a powerful and free word processing program, which you can easily use to write, edit and format your short report or ebook.
+Download OpenOffice: OpenOffice is a powerful and free word processing program that you can easily use to write, edit and format your short report or ebook.
 It’s been downloaded over 100,000,000 times.
-Many of the popular ebooks you’ve read were created on OpenOffice.
+Many of the popular ebooks you’ve read were created with OpenOffice.

 The workspace looks like this: